Raïssa Maritain

-Raïssa Maritain (née Oumansoff) (September 12, 1883 in Rostov-on-Don - November 4, 1960 in Paris) was a French poet and philosopher.
+Raïssa Maritain (/fr/; Oumansoff; September 11, 1883 – November 4, 1960) was a Russian-born French Catholic philosopher and poet.
 She was the wife of Jacques Maritain, with whom she worked and whose companion she was for more than half a century, at the center of a circle of French Catholic intellectuals.
 Her memoir, Les Grandes Amitiés, which won the prix du Renouveau français, chronicles this.
 Jacques Maritain, Raïssa and her sister Vera (1886-1959) formed what would be called "the three Maritains".

-Biography
+Early life and education

-She was born on September 12, 1883 (Julian date: August 31, 1883) in the Russian Empire, in Rostov-on-Don, to a Jewish family.
+Raïssa Oumansoff was born on September 12, 1883 (Julian date: August 31, 1883) in the Russian Empire, in Rostov-on-Don, to a Jewish family.
 Her parents were Ilya (Yuda) Oumansoff (Umantzov) (January 25, 1859 in Pavlohrad - February 21, 1912 in Paris) and Hissia (Gisya) Brozgol (December 29, 1859 in Rostov-on-Don - May 21, 1932 in France).

 Her parents came from very devout and observant Hasidic Jewish families.
 Her father ran a sewing workshop, while her mother performed all kinds of household chores.
 When Raïssa was two years old, her family moved to Mariupol, by the Sea of Azov.

 She was deeply shaped by the piety and traditions of her observant family, especially by the example of her maternal grandfather Solomon (Zalman) Brozgol (1830 - March 11, 1896 in Rostov-on-Don).

 Later, in Raïssa's poems, essays, and diary she revealed a very pure, mystical approach, the source of which she described thus: "My maternal grandfather was a Ḥasid, and my father's father was a great ascetic sage.
 This is my inheritance."

 Her maternal grandmother was Gnessya (Nesya) Brozgol (née Rosenblum) (1832 - May 19, 1899 in Rostov-on-Don).

+Her maternal cousin (daughter of Rosa Brozgol) was the Italian-Jewish soprano Luba Mirella (née Wagenheim).
+The two maintained their relationship and corresponded with one another.

 In Mariupol, her sister Véra was born in 1886.
 Very early on, Raïssa showed a great desire to learn.
 At seven she was admitted to high school despite the very limited quotas for Jews.
 She admired everything related to school and knowledge and did very well in her studies.

 In 1893, when she was ten years old, her parents decided to emigrate.
 They wanted to ensure the future of their two daughters, Raïssa and Vera, which seemed difficult in Russia because of anti-Semitic discrimination.
 Their father's initial plan was to go as far as New York, but a friend persuaded him to settle in Paris.
 The family emigrated to France, where Raïssa continued her education in a communal school in the Passage de la Bonne Graine.
 In two weeks, she learned French well enough to understand the lessons and be ranked second in the class.
 Two years later, she changed schools and prepared to enter university.